jannekem/home-server/centos7/README.md

 - Hard disk data: Thin provision, 1.5 TB
 - Hard disk backup: Thin provision, 2 TB

+Make sure that the data and backup disks are located on different physical hard drives.
 Click Next, verify that the settings are correct and click Finish.

 ## Installation
 Click the newly created VM and click "Power on".
 The VM should boot from the CentOS .iso image.
 Select to install CentOS.